scala-steward-org/scala-steward-action/README.md

 - `Contents: read & write`
 - `Pull requests: read & write`

-Then you can use an action like [tibdex/github-app-token](https://github.com/tibdex/github-app-token) to generate an [installation access token](https://docs.github.com/en/developers/apps/authenticating-with-github-apps#authenticating-as-an-installation) and pass it to the Scala Steward action:
+Then you can use an action like [tibdex/github-app-token](https://github.com/tibdex/github-app-token) to generate an [installation access token](https://docs.github.com/en/developers/apps/authenticating-with-github-apps#authenticating-as-an-installation) and pass it to the scala-steward-action:

 ```yaml
 - name: Generate token